Search engine optimization (SEO) is a constantly evolving art.

 - Allow and encourage reviews about your business on Google, social media, Yelp, etc.

-There’s no doubt when you look around mobile is growing, therefore so are “near me” searches.
+There’s no doubt when you look around that mobile is growing.
+Therefore, so are “near me” searches.
 Get your business showing up in the “near me” searches by optimizing your Google My Business page.

 - Putting an SSL certificate on your website not only makes Google happy, but helps your reputation as a legit business.